Join Writopia Lab for eleven days at our creative, fun, and productive sleepaway camp in the Poconos in August!

 We welcome rising 5th graders through rising 12th graders.
 Bunks and workshops will be organized by grade.

 Rising 12th graders have the option of being Counselors-In-Training (CITs).
 CITs take part in camp as campers and also receive leadership opportunities that prepare them for professional experiences in the future.

 We will provide buses to and from WriCampia for all campers.
-Buses will be leaving from and returning to Manhattan, Washington, DC, and Westchester County, NY.
+Buses will leave from and return to Manhattan; Brooklyn; Hartsdale, NY; West Orange, NJ; and Washington, DC.

 A Typical Camp Day